 In March 2016, the FASB issued ASU No. 2016-09, "Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting".
 This update includes provisions intended to simplify various aspects of accounting for share-based compensation.
 ASU No. 2016-09 will take effect for public companies for the annual periods beginning after December 15, 2016.
-The Company is currently assessing the potential impact of ASU No. 2016-09 on the Company's financial statements.
+The Company has adopted ASU No. 2016-09.
+Our adoption of ASU No. 2016-09 did not have an impact on the Company's financial statements.